 Your family should know what to do and how to access the relevant documents when needed.
 Otherwise, there is a potential for needless delays and costs.

 If they do not, or you are not sure how to have the conversation, consider scheduling a consultation with an estate planning attorney.

-Windy City Legal is a Chicago law firm that assists clients with real estate, business law, and asset protection matters.
+Windy City Legal is a Chicago law firm that assists clients with estate planning, real estate, and probate matters.